jeepmullet/rpi/documentation/openssl-shortcuts.md

 -out intermediate/certs/EXAMPLE_CERT.cert.pem
 ```
 ##Sign SERVER KEY
+Use this to sign a key for a server or website.
+For example, your FreeRADIUS server would use this sort of key
 ```
 openssl ca -config intermediate/openssl.cnf \
 -extensions server_cert -days 375 -notext -md sha256 \